nazimboudeffa/gfngames/README.md

 So, the repo went into a Bug Tracker, happy coding everyone !

-PS : May be I'll change my mood later but am really angry
+PS : May be I'll change my mood later but am really angry atm